0xDarioSanchez/ETHG25/README.md

 7. The `Beneficiary` is notified, and both parties can submit evidence for the judges to evaluate.
 8. After a set number of days, the voting process begins. `Judges` are incentivized to vote honestly, since their reputation increases — and they receive PYUSD rewards — only if they vote with the majority.
 Otherwise, their reputation decreases.
 9. Once voting is complete, the `Lancer Protocol` calls the corresponding marketplace contract, indicating which party won the Dispute and can withdraw their PYUSD.
-10. Reputation scores are updated based on the results.
+10. Reputation scores are updated based on the results, for jusges on `Lancer Protocol` and also for `Payer` and `Beneficiary` on the marketplace contract.
 11. During the entire process, `Envio HyperIndex` indexes all on-chain events in real time to power UIs, analytics, and search.
 Meanwhile, `Blockscout` allows anyone to explore contract source code, transactions, and verify behavior directly from the frontend.

 This modular approach is ideal for several industries like: